unicode-org/message-format-wg/spec/syntax.md

 ### Markup Elements

-A message with two markup-like element placeables, `button` and `link`, which the runtime can use to construct a document tree structure for a UI framework.
+A message with two markup-like element placeholders, `button` and `link`, which the runtime can use to construct a document tree structure for a UI framework.

     [{button}Submit{/button} or {link}cancel{/link}.]